This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Baked beans have become relegated to the action of opening a can and pouring the contents into a serving dish.
 Maybe there’s a little bit of heating them up first.
 Some recipes may show how to “doctor up” canned beans in the hopes of fooling guests that they’re homemade.
 But that’s not what happens in this recipe.

-Instead, I opt for truly homemade baked beans, which was one of my grandma’s terrific recipes.
+Instead, I opt for truly homemade baked beans, which were one of my grandma’s terrific recipes.
 These aren’t hard to make, and the recipe is not complicated.
 All that’s needed is a bit of extra time, and it’s completely worth it for these beans.
 Their creamy interior texture is unparalleled.
 The flavoring is simple, made from molasses and bacon.

 Don’t be fooled by the simple ingredients.
 These beans deliver.